 - Decision making, delegation and problem solving skills

 - Commitment to and understanding of evidence based practice

 - Awareness of safeguarding issues and responsibilities under relevant legislation

-- Basic understanding of the legislation relating to care including - Mental Health Act, Mental Capacity Act, Deprivation of Liberty Safeguards Act, Equality Act 2010, Health and Safety Act and the Data Protection Act
+- Basic understanding of legislation relating to care including Deprivation of liberty, Safeguards Act, Children's Act, Equality Act 2010, Health and Safety Act and the Data Protection Act

-- Physically able to undertake a demanding role safely and associated mandatory training (Breakaways, Physical intervention training)
+- Physically able to undertake a demanding role safely, as and when required

 Any attachments will be accessible after you click to apply.